JuliaStats/GLM.jl/docs/src/examples.md

 ```julia
 simulated(f, x, ϵ) = f.(x) .+ rand(Normal(0, ϵ), length(x))
 ```
-and collect some data in a DataFrame in an interval of interest.
+and collect some data in a DataFrame for our interval of interest.

 ```julia
 simulated(f, x, ϵ) = f.(x) .+ rand(Normal(0, ϵ), length(x))